Lizonghang/TPI-LLM/README.md

 # Updates
 * 2024/08/20: Add support for multi-host tensor parallelism.
 * 2024/08/22: Add support for Llama 2, Llama 3 and Llama 3.1.
+* 2024/08/26: Implement a file server to synchronize sliced model files to other nodes.

 # Installation
 1. Clone the repository: